achronopoulou/Proximity-Tracking-App-ISE/README.md

 }
 ```
 ## Implementing a Simple User Interface for Key Functionality
 This applications mainly performs background tasks (client-server relationship, proximity approximation, data sharing) which don't require a lot of input from the users.
 Therefore a simple user-interface will suffice in building and deploying the application.
-There are a few key requirements in the user interace listed below.
+There are a few key requirements in the user interface listed below.
+These can easily be implemented using the UI builder in Android Studio which will autogenerate the code for you in the main activity.

-* Toggle for Selecting Server vs Client
+* Toggle for Selecting Server vs Client: Toggle selecting which device will act as the BLE Server and which will act like the BLE Client.
-* Data Export and Sharing
+* Data Export and Sharing: Share button for toggling email function that will export and share data.
-* Failure to Connect Selection
+* Failure to Connect Selection: Selection of devices to connect to when searching for BL device.

-Backend Implementation
-CODE
 ## Robustness

 ### Device Dying During Scan Cycles